 The team ended up imagining words and values to guide themselves through the process of creating the mini-site.
 ‘Professional’ and ‘straightforward’ were chosen to guide the design.
 “We deliver our capabilities to our users without embellishing too much.
 It’s like saying ‘Here we are, these are our amazing features, here’s a blank page, now go and play.’
 Straightforwardness is also what made the team give the good ol’ Helvetica font a typographical facelift.
 “The typography became bolder and stronger in presence because it’s an inseparable part of the graphics on each page, not just a functional text.”

 Let the games begin!

 Going through the Playground mini-site, you can tell that the playfulness is throughout all of the details.
 Within the site itself are hidden features, waiting for a wandering finger to scroll and click.
 “We didn’t want the feeling of a playground to be present just in the atmosphere.
 We wanted it to take over the whole site, graphically,” says Lior.
-“There are many areas within the Features section, for example, that shows the whimsicalness of the editor itself, whether it’s Wix Code or design effects.
+“There are many areas within the Features section, for example, that shows the whimsicalness of the editor itself, whether it’s code in Corvid by Wix, or design effects.
 The last fold of the site is basically an open invitation to click and play with the images created for this project.
 I invite everyone to click, get inspired and start playing with their website!”

 Visit the Wix Playground for designers >> www.wix.com/playground